tcmlabs/encyclopedia/README.md

 ## Functional programming

+### Monads

 * [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) ([@_egonschiele](https://twitter.com/_egonschiele)).
 Once you understand, you cannot explain.
+* [Why do monads matter?](https://cdsmith.wordpress.com/2012/04/18/why-do-monads-matter/) ([@cdsmithus](https://twitter.com/cdsmithus)).
+"This may be one of the gentlest introductions to the idea of categories and monads that you will find."

+### Typing

+* [Typed functional programming and software correctness](https://dimjasevic.net/marko/2018/10/23/typed-functional-programming-and-software-correctness/) ([Marko Dimjašević](https://dimjasevic.net/marko/contact/)) "Much stronger guarantees about software correctness come from a significantly harder goal we should nevertheless strive to: to be able to prove the program correct."

 ## Distributed systems